-- Venture capitalists are professional investors who provide funding to select businesses.
+- Venture capitalists: These are professional investors who provide funding to select businesses.
 They are very choosy about investing only in businesses that are well managed and have a strong competitive advantage in their particular industry.
 Venture capitalists normally insist on taking an active role in managing the companies they invest in and are strictly interested in maximizing the return on their investment.
 Amounts invested are generally greater than $1 million.
 Venture capitalists typically invest in a private business with the goal of eventually transforming it into a public company by offering shares on a securities exchange via an Initial Public Offering (IPO).
-IPOs can generate huge profits for venture capitalists - Facebook's IPO in 2012 was one of the biggest IPOs in history, raising over $16 billion in equity.
+IPOs can generate huge profits for venture capitalists—Facebook's IPO in 2012 was one of the biggest IPOs in history, raising over $16 billion in equity.

 Equity Financing for Small Business

 Obtaining equity financing is more difficult for startups than for established businesses needing funds to expand.
 Wells Fargo found that 77% of small business startup funding comes from the personal savings of the owners.
 In either case, having a solid business plan in place is a must for attracting investors.

 Making a personal investment that serves as equity financing in a business is often necessary to attract other investors and/or lenders.
 If you, as the small business owner, are not prepared to put any of your personal funds into the business, what does that say to anyone else who might be thinking of investing in the business—or that you're asking for a business loan?
 Investors and lenders like to see an equity financing contribution of 25% to 50% from the owner.

 Disadvantages of Equity Financing